Everything an open source maintainer might need to know about open source licensing

 Patents are a distinct legal right from copyright, but unlike copyright, you don’t get one just for creating a thing.
 Think of patented software as inventing an entirely new technology (like the first site to have an online “shopping cart”).
 The idea being, that the government wants to reward inventors who create new things, by granting them the exclusive right to use that technology for a certain period of time.
 As an inventor, you may want to register your invention, to secure that right, and as a developer, you’ll want to ensure your code does not infringe on a patent.

 In my mind, the vast majority of open source projects tackle easy technical, but hard human, user experience, or implementation problems.
-Pagination, for example, is a solved technical problem, but the value of an open source pagination project like will_paginate comes in the API, integration with other frameworks, flexibility, etc. All things that are not, at least on their face, novel, or patentable.
+Pagination, for example, is a solved technical problem, but the value of an open source pagination project like will_paginate comes in the API, integration with other frameworks, flexibility, and so on All things that are not, at least on their face, novel, or patentable.

 Some more mature projects opt to form a distinct legal entity to hold the project’s copyright, often in the form of a non-profit, such as the WordPress foundation.
 In the case of WordPress, for example, copyright in the WordPress logo is owned by the foundation, meaning if I go to Café Press and print WordPress t-shirts to sell on the street for my own personal gain, WordPress can sue me.